kevinmulier/kevinmulier/README.md

 - 📂 Actively working on [CaliWox](https://caliwox.fr/), a web-app allowing users to track their exercises, share workouts, and learn from a community of calisthenics athletes.
 - 📚 Currently improving my React knowledge to expand my Front End capabilities.
-- ⏭️ Planning to learn Java to enhance my back-end development skills.
+- ⏭️ Planning to learn Next.js.

 ## 📈 GitHub Stats